So you want to invest, but have no idea where to start? You and millions of other people!

 - But!
 That said, you need to pay close attention to the fees: if the app is charging you $1.25 per month, that’s $15 a year.
 If you are relying on ‘round ups’ to invest, you’re only going to be investing small amounts over a long period of time.
 If you only have $100 sitting in your account, a $15 fee per year is a 15% fee.
 That’s enormous.
 You need to make sure you have enough invested to make the fee worth it.
 Capiche?

-Also, these firms are not really investment advisory companies.
+Also, unlike robo-advisers, these firms are not really investment advisory companies.
 Their range of services (in terms of access to personal advice, or investment advice) is limited.
 Their primary motive is to get people to start investing their spare, leftover cash.
+Their focus is the actual investing bit, not so much providing advice.

 The two main micro-investing apps in Australia at the moment are: Acorns & FirstStep.
 FirstStep is fairly new on the market, I think it’s only been available since late 2017.